Edward Kelly (headmaster): Biddulph Grammar School (1960–1970)

 In 1960, at the age of 40, Edward Kelly was appointed the first headteacher of the new Biddulph Grammar School, a two-stream co-educational school in a small Staffordshire mining town.
 The school opened with just 60 pupils but grew rapidly, reaching 333 pupils with its first upper and lower sixth forms established by 1965.

 Under Kelly's leadership, the school became a pioneer of educational innovation in the 1960s.
 Notably, it established German as its first modern foreign language and Russian as its second, an unusual choice when French was dominant.
 Kelly defended the teaching of Russian not as an endorsement of communism, but as a practical necessity for understanding a dominant world power and accessing the "vast amount of scientific and technological literature... pouring freely out of Russia."
 This focus was supported by the installation of a 30-booth language laboratory in 1963, one of the first in the county.

 The school embraced a wide range of modern teaching methods, including the Nuffield approach to science and the Midlands Mathematical Experiment for "new mathematics".
 Kelly fostered a progressive school ethos, championing co-education by allowing pupils to "swop" traditional courses, with boys taking domestic science and girls taking metalwork and engineering drawing.
 He was a strong advocate for girls' education, stating, "Educate a boy and you educate a man, educate a girl and you educate a family."

 The school's success was reflected in its sixth form retention rate.
 While the building was designed with the assumption that 25% of pupils would stay on, by 1968 the actual figure was 70%.
 During his tenure, Kelly also campaigned successfully for a school swimming pool and was actively involved in the community, chairing the management committee of a new local youth centre.
 He frequently contributed to national educational debates, speaking at the Headmasters' Association conference on topics such as the expansion of higher education.

+Kelly's lasting influence on his pupils was noted in the House of Commons in June 1989.
+During a debate on litter, Joan Walley, the MP for Stoke-on-Trent North, paid tribute to Kelly as her former headmaster.
+She recalled how he had "instilled in all his pupils the idea that it was wrong to drop litter," specifically instructing them to carry wrappers in their pockets or take them home rather than discarding them in the street.